by Sergio Rochas Quevedo

-An improvement on the carbon steel pan is the enamelled carbon steel.
+An improvement on the carbon steel pan is the enameled carbon steel.
 The pan has a speckled black enamel finish and doesn’t rust.
 And if after so many uses the enamel coating is chipped, the cosmetic damage doesn’t affect the pan’s performance.

 By the way, the paella pan doesn’t need a lid since paella is traditionally cooked uncovered.
 Some aficionados do however feel the need to cover the paella as it rests after it’s cooked off the heat.
 Some paelleros claim the best way to rest the paella is to cover it not with aluminum or glass lid but with damp cloth.

 Now, this is a tricky “best”.
 Purists demand that paella be cooked over woodfire, a most popular method of cooking paella outdoors.
 It also affords the greatest fun and has the tendency to put you in a fiesta mood.
-But it can only do it in good weather.
+But you can only do it in good weather.

 Indoors, whatever the weather, the general consensus is that cooking on gas stove is easiest.
-To produce heat suitable to the size of your pan, you could invest in a corresponding paella burner.
+To produce heat suitable to the size of your pan, you could invest in a paella burner.

 The worst way to cook paella is in the oven.

 There’s no other way to serve paella but straight from its own pan!
 Like beauty, paella, bedded colorfully on its shallow pan, is its own excuse for being.
 And eating!

 > Bomba rice from El Corte Ingles Club de Gourmet listing, Fair use